TUM-AVS/FM-AD-Survey/README.md

 | [GAIA-2: A Controllable Multi-View Generative World Model for Autonomous Driving](/) | 2025-03 | - | - |

-## 🌟 Datasets (Coming Soon)

-### Autonomous Driving Datasets
-This section will list datasets relevant for training and evaluating foundational models for scenario generation and analysis in autonomous driving.

-### Synthetic Data Generation
-This section will cover approaches for generating synthetic data using foundational models to supplement real-world datasets.

 ## 🌟 Simulators (Coming Soon)

 ### Generative AI Tools